Deep Work

 These two sections can be conceptually seen as an inquiry into the question: “What is good work-life balance?

-Newport outlines two forms of work philosophy: “monastic and bimodal.”
-He illustrates two different approaches to working deeply: one where you try to separate yourself from the world and isolate yourself as much as possible, or one where you find time to work deeply while “living” as well.
+Newport outlines two forms of work philosophy: “monastic” and “bimodal.”
+He illustrates two different approaches to working deeply: one where you isolate yourself, or one where you find time to work deeply while “living” as well.

 Quit Social Media and Drain the Shallows